aurelia/aurelia.github.io-old/docs/api/pal/index.md

 * `createDocumentFragment(): DocumentFragment` - Creates a new DocumentFragment.

-* `createElement(tagName: T): HTMLElementTagNameMap[T]` - Creates the specified HTML element or an HTMLUnknownElement if the given element name isn&#x27;t a known one.
+* `createElement(tagName: string): HTMLElement` - Creates the specified HTML element or an HTMLUnknownElement if the given element name isn&#x27;t a known one.
-  * `tagName: T` - A string that specifies the type of element to be created.
+  * `tagName: string` - A string that specifies the type of element to be created.

 * `createMutationObserver(callback: Function): MutationObserver` - Creates a new MutationObserver.